 Substantial increase in household Internet connections has led to a dramatic rise in the number of people participating in large, Internet-enabled groups outside the work context.
-Many are organized around recreation and entertainment; some are organized around civic and political issues; some around personal needs for support or advice; and some around technical topics.
+Many are organized around recreation and entertainment; some are organized around civic and political issues: some around personal needs for support or advice; and some around technical topics.
 With the publication of Net Gain in 1997 and the growth in Linux and other open-source technologies came the realization that these groups could be shaped into a source of business value.
 The goals of this course are to introduce students to varieties of electronic communities; to provide frameworks for evaluating their usability and sociability; and to evaluate alternative business and technology models for electronic communities.
 Students complete individual assignments based on the readings and complete a group assignment based on an analysis of electronic communities.

+Global Outsourcing Strategy

+B20.3155

+1.5 credits.